suzukiget/api-public/README.md

 X-Total-Count: 431
 ```

 The `Link` header contains a list of links that direct to the first, previous, next, and last pages of the paginated data.
 APIs that support pagination take a `limit` query parameter to indicate the page size.
-APIs that support pagination take a `limit` query parameter to indicate the page size.
 Clients should use `limit` to specify the number of entries per page, and use links provided in the response header to navigate through the paginated data.
 The header `X-Total-Count` indicates the total number of existing entries, in our case, 431 trades.

 # System Module - Authentication Not Required